 Viewed from the front of the vehicle, camber describes the inward or outward tilt of the tire.
 The camber adjustment maximizes the tire-to-road contact and takes into account the changes of force when a vehicle is turning.
 Camber is the one adjustment that can be set according to driving habits.
 Generally, if you drive more aggressively when cornering, a more negative camber can be set.
 If you drive on highways and do very little hard cornering, a more positive camber can be set.

-Viewed from above the vehicle, toe describes whether the fronts of the tires are closer (toe-in) or farther (toe-out) apart than the rears of the tires.
+Viewed from above the vehicle, the toe describes whether the fronts of the tires are closer (toe-in) or farther (toe-out) apart than the rears of the tires.
 The illustration to the right shows this relationship.
-Toe settings vary between front and rear wheel drive vehicles.
-In a front wheel drive vehicle, the front wheels try to pull towards each other when the vehicle is in motion, which requires a compensating toe-out setting.
-A rear wheel drive vehicle works just the opposite, necessitating a toe-in setting.
-Stated differently, toe is set to let the tires roll in parallel (at zero toe) when the vehicle is in motion.
+Toe settings vary between front and rear-wheel drive vehicles.
+In a front-wheel-drive vehicle, the front wheels try to pull towards each other when the vehicle is in motion, which requires a compensating toe-out setting.
+A rear-wheel-drive vehicle works just the opposite, necessitating a toe-in setting.
+Stated differently, the toe is set to let the tires roll in parallel (at zero toe) when the vehicle is in motion.

 Misalignment and Tire Wear

 By now you may have concluded that poor tire wear and misalignment are closely related.
 That of course is true.
 But what can be done to minimize this condition?
 It turns out that many of these misalignment conditions can be easily â€œreadâ€ by your tire dealer; and s/he can recommend the appropriate solution, which will be â€œget an alignment.â€ For your assistance, the following troubleshooting guide will help you see what your tire man sees.
 Armed with this knowledge you can check your tires every so often; a knowledgeable glance in the parking lot can pay big dividends.